dogdolm2/dogdolm2/README.md

 ## ☭☭SOME VERY, !VERY!
-IMPOARTANT STUFF☭☭
+IMPORTANT STUFF☭☭
 Contact me ***ONLY in Russian***, the ultimate language of the world and the whole earth.
 ## CONTACT OPTIONS
 Also you can mail me to aavolyntsev@edu.hse.ru<br>